dmbarbour/glas/glas-src/language-g0/README.md

         li "  -- William Shakespeare"
         li unlines

-However, instead of awkwardly embedding data in g0, it is better to develop language modules for data entry.
-Text could be provided in a `.txt` file.
-Structured data could use JSON, XML, MsgPack, SQLite, etc..
-A `.g0` file may then simply `import` the module data, or load it via macro.
+However, the intended approach for embedding data is to define another language, e.g. define a language-txt module that can convert most texts to UTF-8 and run a spellchecker.
+Also define generic language modules to parse JSON, XML, SQLite, and other structured data.

 ## Programs